Skip to main content

 The Technical Vault is written to help customers make informed contamination-control decisions and strengthen day-to-day technique.
 It is not your facility's Standard Operating Procedure (SOP), validation protocol, or batch record.

 If you adapt any guidance from this entry, treat it as a starting template.
-Review internally, approve formally, then qualify it for your specific surfaces, garments, airflow conditions, and risk profile.
+Review internally, approve formally, then qualify it for your specific risk profile.

 Source basis